 Ajax for the plugin is NOT being loaded.
 This is a good plugin.
 It’s been built properly.
 It uses selective activation.
 Ajax is always bad for speed (WooCommerce uses it heavily globally).
 But if you going to

 use it, only turn it on where it is needed.
 Don’t leave the lights on in empty rooms.

 Thanks Steve.
 If you want to learn a lot more about speeding up your site, visit Steve’s PagePipe.com website here.

 What’s my favorite WordPress theme with infinite scroll built-in?

-I use Bimber Theme and it’s awesome.
+I used to use Bimber Theme and it’s awesome but far more bloated than Astra.
 It’s not the lightest theme out there but the infinite scroll is flawless.
 There are other themes with infinite scroll.
 I did not test them all.
 I checked out many demos and I thought Bimber’s capabilities were the smoothest.
 I am not disappointed with my choice.

 It includes all my must-have features set out above.

 How to turn infinite scroll on with Astra Theme